What Does a Fibreglass Pool Cost?

 Soil type, trees, infrastructure in the ground such as mains sewer lines and site access all impact costs.
 Always check if the cost of removing and dumping your excavated soil is included in the quote.
 Allow at least $1,000 for a small pool assuming a dumping site is fairly close by.
 If the truck has to travel longer distances per load, the cost can increase quickly.
 Ask for an itemised quote when getting pricing so you can see exactly what the costs are and what is included.

-If you are want to save money to afford some of the extras or to keep your budget in check, buying a DIY fibreglass pool kit might be worth considering compared to using a full price, full service pool builder.
+If you want to save money to afford some of the extras or to keep your budget in check, buying a DIY fibreglass pool kit might be worth considering compared to using a full price, full service pool builder.
 You can install the pool as an Owner Builder or using a local licensed pool installer and save thousands.
 Click on the button below to learn more about these options.

 Free e-Guide: Which Pool Is Better?